rapiddweller/rapiddweller-benerator-ce/doc/monitoring_benerator.md

 # Monitoring Benerator

-You can monitor Benerator using a JMX client, for example JConsole.
+You can monitor Benerator using a JMX client, for example, JConsole.

 The following properties can be monitored: